petar-m/EventBrokerSlim/README.md

 }
 ```

-or create an instance of `DelegateHandlerRegistryBuilder` and register handlers:
+or use `DelegateHandlerRegistryBuilder` to register delegate as handler:

 ```csharp
 DelegateHandlerRegistryBuilder builder = new();